COVID-19 information for students

 The Graduate School will work with graduate faculty and graduate students to facilitate graduate student procedures and processes related to graduate education at VCU.

 If graduate students can conduct research work remotely they must do so.

 - We advise that research activities such as literature reviews, composing manuscripts and research proposals, data analyses, etc., be conducted from home.

 - Research meetings should be conducted through video or teleconference.

-NEW: For students conducting laboratory-based research, we are providing the following guidance:
+For students conducting laboratory-based research, we are providing the following guidance:

 - Laboratory research that can be postponed should be paused until further notice.